Teamwork/node-afk/README.md

 npm install afk
 ```

-This package contains Native Modules that need to be build using Node GYP;
+This package contains native modules that need to be built using node-gyp.

-On Linux, you need `libxss-dev` and `pkg-config`
+On linux you will need to install `libxss-dev` and `pkg-config` to build this module.

 ---